depressed-pho/pkgchkxx/README.md

 * `pkgchkxx -N` runs 22x faster than `pkg_chk -N`.

 This implementation achieves better performance by using a faster language, better algorithms, and making use of many CPUs whenever possible.
-The latter is the primary reason why a complete rewrite was needed: doing it in POSIX shell was simply not feasible.
+The last one is the primary reason why a complete rewrite was needed: doing it in POSIX shell was simply not feasible.